CEI-lab/ece3400-2017/docs/lab1.md

 ## ECE 3400 Fall ’17

 ### Objective
 In this introductory lab, you will learn how to use the various functionalities of the Arduino Uno and the Arduino IDE, as well as the GitHub/Bit Bucket repository system.
 Your team will brainstorm and construct a simple functional Arduino program using multiple external components and the Arduino Uno.
-Once you have this basic understanding, you should start putting together your robot!
+Once you have this basic understanding, you should put together your robot and have it perform some brief autonomous task!

 ### Materials
 - 1 Arduino Uno